Wolff-H/stick-element/README.md

 - `sticker`

     The sticker element.
 The element that is to be sticky.
-    If sticker is passed as null, clear all sticky relations on passed container.
+    When null, clear all sticky relations on passed container.

 - `options`